OpenActTextDev/OpenActTextDev.github.io/README.md

 ### Translation Demonstration

-*  Several chapters have been [translated into Spanish](https://ewfrees.github.io/Loss-Data-Analytics-Spanish/) and more are forthcoming.
 * Here is a [version of the book](https://alyaanuval.github.io/LDATranslate/C-Intro.html#S:Intro) where we translated a section from English to Malay.
 * The instructions for doing the translation are at a [repository on GitHub](https://github.com/alyaanuval/LDATranslate).